 - 2 cups leftover pulled pork

-- 4 large flour tortillas (mine were 9 inches)
+- 4 large flour tortillas

-1. Place a tortilla in a large non stick pan (no spray necessary) over low-medium heat.
-Add 1/2 cup pulled pork evenly to one half.
+- Place a tortilla in a large non stick pan (no oil spray necessary) over low-medium heat.
+Add 1/2 cup pulled pork evenly to one half of the quesadilla.
 Add a scant 1/2 cup black beans over the pulled pork, making sure not to let them spill out of the tortilla.
 Top with 1/2 cup shredded cheese, distributing the cheese evenly over the pulled pork and the black beans.
 If you like things spicy, feel free to add a few slices of jalapeño.

-3. Repeat with the other tortillas.
+- Repeat with the other tortillas.